Summary

 As for prior financings, keep in mind that August secondary offering took place at $20 per share and current stock price is a bit below that (not necessarily a good sign).

-As for institutional investors of note, Orbimed Advisors owns a 4.7% stake (sold a bit recently) and Frazier Life Sciences owns a 14.6% stake.
-As relates to insider behavior, over the past year I see mainly selling which does not inspire confidence in near term prospects.
+As for institutional investors of note, OrbiMed Advisors owns a 4.7% stake (sold a bit recently) and Frazier Life Sciences owns a 14.6% stake.
+As relates to insider behavior, over the past year I see mainly selling which does not inspire confidence in near-term prospects.
 President and CEO Frank Watanabe owns 381,000 shares (some skin in the game but again has been selling for some time).

-As for relevant leadership experience, Chief Commercial Officer Ken Lock served prior as executive director of sales and marketing at Gilead Sciences (led inflammation and pulmonary hypertension US commercial franchises).
+As for relevant leadership experience, Chief Commercial Officer Ken Lock served prior as executive director of sales and marketing at Gilead Sciences (GILD) (led inflammation and pulmonary hypertension US commercial franchises).
 VP Clinical Development David Berk served prior as head for medical dermatology at Allergan.

 Moving on to leadership compensation, the cash portion of salary is reasonable at $525k or under.
 Likewise for stock and options awards, I'm not seeing anything that strikes me as excessive though the CFO is certainly getting well compensated at 5.3M in options awards.